wolfadex/elm-open-api-cli/docs/CONTRIBUTING.md

 This will modify some `elm.json` files locally.
 Make sure not to commit these changes.

-When you want to undo the link.run
+When you want to undo the linking, run:

     ./scripts/unlink-local-package